A Stylized Model of Innovation: The Dynamics of Capitalism

 This is a stylized narrative of the path of economic innovation, the dynamics of the modern, industrial economic system.
 The resulting economic structure is mostly oligopoly, the domination of markets by large corporations.

-Innovation begins with public knowledge, often scientific or mathematical discoveries that do not seem to have any practical value.
+Innovation begins with public knowledge, often scientific or mathematical discoveries that sometimes do not seem to have any practical value.
 Imaginary numbers, general equations of electromagnetism, the Second Law of Thermodynamics, Brownian motion, E=mc**2, the structure of DNA, the conductivity of solids, etc. Eventually, scientists and inventors begin to see possible applications of this scientific knowledge.
 In the 20th century, they are often funded by governments that see possible military applications.
 Almost all of the hardware and software we use today as part of information technology was originally developed with government funds.
 Most of the basic research in biotechnology is still directly or indirectly funded by the government.
 Then entrepreneurs begin to see possible commercial (profitable) development of the technology.
 Because of the uncertainty of how the technology will meet potential wants and whether it will be profitable, usually many companies try to develop different versions of the technology.
-Only a few will succeed and become the basis for large, dominant companies.
+Only a few will succeed and become the large, dominant companies.
 This is the stage where partial analogies to Darwinian selection, and their modern models, are suggestive.

 Much of the work is in engineering, production, design, distribution and marketing (creating demand).
 Further economic development occurs as companies create new products and services from combinations of new and existing technology.
 Often much of the innovation includes exploiting existing “network” technologies, such as railroads, electrical grids, mass media, telecommunications, or the Internet.